s-mendes/social-network-backend/README.md

 To use the API, you need to have Node.js and SQLite installed.
 In the `./src/database/` folder, create the `database.db` file and create the tables according to the queries in the `querys.sql` file.
 Create the `.env` file and configure it according to the example.
 Now, in the terminal within the main folder, execute the `npm install` command to install the dependencies and `npm start` to start the API.
 If everything is working correctly, you will see the message "Server is running on port ****."
 After this step, all endpoints in the documentation will be available.

-## Authentication

-Currently, the LabeCommerce API does not require authentication.
-However, please note that this may change in the future to ensure the security and protection of data.

 ## Available Endpoints

 Here are the available endpoints in the API: